abekerman-dev/edrans-challenge-api-nodejs/README.md

 # Node.js REST API Edrans Coding Challenge

-This repo consists of a REST API written in Node.js aiming to keep a record of Students, Subjects and Courses of Study at a university.
+This repo consists of a REST API written in Node.js aiming to keep a record of majors, subjects, and students at a university.

-A Subject can belong to one or more Courses; a Student signs up for one Course and then signs up for one or more Subjects in that Course.
-Upon completion of each subject, its state and its associated grade are updated.
+A subject can belong to one or more majors; a student signs up for one major and then signs up for one or more subjects in that major.
+Upon completion of each subject, its state and its associated term grade are updated.

 ## TO-DOs: